 A CATASTROPHIC WORLD CUP HAS LEFT ENGLISH RUGBY IN TATTERS AND STUART LANCASTER TEETERING ON THE BRINK.
 WHAT ARE THE OPTIONS NOW FOR ENGLAND’S HEAD COACH?

 You hate to make assumptions about people but you suspect that Stuart Lancaster probably isn’t a huge fan of ‘The Clash’: trousers too high, as Tom Youngs once – bravely – observed.
-But even if Stuart doesn’t punk around Pennyhill Park to the tune of ‘Should I Stay or Should I Go?’ those seven words will – nonetheless – have been ringing round his head these past couple of days.
-Of course, the staying or the going might not end up being his decision but, if it does, he has two choices, the first being to resign and the second being to offer to resign.
-Regrettably, an honorable man has no other options.
+But even if Stuart doesn’t punk around the England Team Hotel at Pennyhill Park to the tune of ‘Should I Stay or Should I Go?’ those seven words will – nonetheless – have been ringing round his head these past couple of days.
+Of course, the staying or the going might not end up being his decision but, if it does come down to Stuart, he has two choices, the first being to resign and the second being to offer to resign.
+Regrettably, an honourable man has no other options.

 ‘Honour’, of course, is an outmoded concept these days and, not surprisingly, it was the French – albeit the nineteenth century French – who gave it a bad name.
 Two messieurs once dueled with blunderbusses in hot-air balloons 2,000 feet above Paris – the first bloke to fire actually missed, would you believe – while two other noblemen decided to settle a late-night altercation by throwing billiard balls at each other – Monsieur Melfant apparently won the toss to take the first shot and duly hurled the red ball clean through the forehead of the gallantly stationary Monsieur Lenfant at the other end of the table – none of which gives the idea of integrity the best possible publicity.
 Personally, I quite like the idea of settling trivial disputes with a little mortal combat.
 At least it saves on lawyers.

-These days, though, the ‘h’ word is barely audible outside Westminster or the Privy Council where Right Honorable members are very often neither.
-Certainly the idea of honour in sport is very far from fashionable; the last time a batsman walked, or a footballer struggled to stay on his feet under a clumsy challenge in the penalty area, they put up another pyramid in Egypt.
+These days, though, the ‘h’ word is barely audible outside Westminster or the Privy Council where Right Honourable members are very often neither.
+Certainly the idea of honour in sport is very far from fashionable; the last time an Australian batsman walked, or a Premiership footballer struggled to stay on his feet under a clumsy challenge in the penalty area, they put up another pyramid in Egypt.

 But you suspect – and certainly you hope – that Stuart Lancaster is different.
 Certainly that’s the impression you get given he’s spent four years building his boat with a set of solid oak principles.
 Hartley could have been accommodated but he wasn’t.
 Care was once excommunicated, Tuilagi banished.
 Lancaster has been rock hard on role models, on exemplary behaviour and on his insistence that his players do the right thing on and off the field.
 ‘Accountability’ has been the first word in his dictionary, so he can scarcely decline to accept its implications now.
 To some extent, he is hoist by his own petard.